Posted by Robert Half on 06 March 2017

 Most of us are taught that burning bridges should be avoided.
 The professional world, especially in Singapore, is now so interconnected that the likelihood that you may bump into someone from your past – whether online, or on the street – is greater than ever before.

 However, there are sometimes circumstances when burning bridges is not only desirable, but a necessity in order to move forward with your career or business.
 Here are those times when cutting your losses and moving on isn't just okay, but smart.

 Escaping a bad boss

+A leading reason for burning bridges is friction with the boss.
 According to a report by Singapore Business Review, 65% of employees would rather get a new boss than receive a pay rise.
-A leading reason is friction with the boss.
 This could be due to a basic personality clash, or they might simply lack good management skills.